 Mission & Vision

 For the last two decades, I enjoy working in different sectors in the fashion field ranging from magazine editor to designer for international brands after graduating from Hong Kong Polytechnic University.
-I have worked as a design manager at French label agnès b before launching my upcycling label, LastbutnotLeast, in 2013, demonstrating various possibilities of upcycling fashion through redesign service and collaboration with NGO, art groups, brands & corporate for exhibitions, workshops and events...etc.
+I have worked as a design manager at French label agnès b. before launching my upcycling label, LastbutnotLeast, in 2013, demonstrated various possibilities of upcycling fashion through redesign services and collaboration with NGOs, art groups, brands & corporate for exhibitions, workshops and events...etc.

 In 2016, I brought Fashion Clinic to life in my first solo refashion exhibition with the support of Sam Fung of XiaoShiGuang and Francesca at FL Place, at Central.

-From 2018-19, I extended the concept with a project partner and co-curated Future Fashion Lab to reconnect the stakeholders in the industry.
+From 2018-to 19, I extended the concept with a project partner and co-curated Future Fashion Lab to reconnect the stakeholders in the industry.

 I’ve been holding on to explore the prescriptions for the seriously ill fashion industry.